About the Author

 Patricia’s portfolio also includes extensive reporting on the business and delivery of health care and the people and institutions that provide it.
 She is the winner of national writing awards for reporting on health, race and higher education, and victims of violence, and is a five-time nominee for the Pulitzer Prize.

 A former feature writer and business reporter for the Baltimore Sun and a staff writer covering higher education and criminal courts for the St. Petersburg Times, her long-form narratives also have been published in the New York Times, Washington Post, and other media.
-After leaving journalism in 2005, she earned a master’s degree from the University of Maryland School of Public Policy and for five years developed health care finance policy for the Centers for Medicare & Medicaid.
+After leaving journalism in 2005, she earned a master’s degree in public management from the University of Maryland School of Public Policy and for five years developed health care finance policy for the Centers for Medicare & Medicaid.